Mob-Barley/noise_level_protocol/README.md

 At the end I want to thank all programmers who provide their scripts with open access, that was a big help for me.
 I want to do the same now, maybe someone can benefit from this.

 Related links for similar projects:
+Raspberry Pi Bat Recorder and Detector http://pibat.afraidofsunlight.co.uk/sound-activated-recording
 dB/SPL meter using USB microphone https://www.raspberrypi.org/forums/viewtopic.php?t=154716
 Software for sound level / decibel data logging https://www.raspberrypi.org/forums/viewtopic.php?t=29061
 Keeping track of sound levels with the Rasp Pi http://www.raspberry-pi-geek.com/Archive/2016/15/Keeping-track-of-sound-levels-with-the-Rasp-Pi
+RaspberryPI: Motion and Noise detection https://blog.mornati.net/raspberrypi-motion-and-noise-detection/